maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 `version 2.0.0 (beta)`

 > AlphaPulldown fully **maintains backward compatibility** with input files and scripts from versions 1.x.
-For instructions on using older files and scripts, please refer to the sections marked "Older Version".

 # Table of contents